Continuing Education Activity

-- To be taken whole along with a proton pump inhibitor (if not enteric-coated)
+- It should be taken whole along with a proton pump inhibitor (if not enteric-coated).

-- Administered with a meal or immediately before it with sufficient fluids
+- The drug is administered with a meal or immediately before it with sufficient fluids.

-- The enteric coating is not to be destroyed; to be consumed whole
+- The enteric coating is not to be destroyed; it should be consumed whole.

-- If the patient cannot swallow, the enteric-coated micro-spherules are to be removed from the capsule and mixed with a small amount of acidic food and administered.
+- If the patient cannot swallow, the enteric-coated micro-spherules can be removed from the capsule and mixed with a small amount of acidic food and administered.

 Other Routes of Administration

-- Jejunostomy or duodenostomy tube: The enteric coating is to be destroyed by crushing and then administered after mixing with sodium bicarbonate.
+- Jejunostomy or duodenostomy tube: The enteric coating is destroyed by crushing and then administered after mixing with sodium bicarbonate.

 Mild Adverse Reactions